EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 Who is Saint Benedict?

 The life of Saint Benedict was punctuated by impressive miracles and great victories against Satan and his legions.
-Thus, even if it is very beautiful with versions of varied sizes and in silver metal, gold plated, gold, etc., the Saint Benedict medal is considered a powerful protection and an effective aid in spiritual battles and in the exorcism.
-It is used for the reasons we pray to Saint Benedict and more.
+Thus, even if it is very beautiful with versions of various sizes and in silver metal, gold plated, gold, etc., the Saint Benedict medal is considered a powerful protection and an effective aid in spiritual battles and in exorcism.
+It is used for the reasons why we pray to Saint Benedict and more.

 Meaning of the symbols and images on the obverse of the Saint Benedict medal

 On the obverse of the medal, we see the effigy of Saint Benedict in the center, covered with a hood and holding a cross in his right hand.
-This cross is the saving power of Jesus Christ.
-In the other hand he is seen holding an open book containing the holy rule of the order of Saint Benedict.
+This cross represents the saving power of Jesus Christ.In the other hand he is seen holding an open book containing the holy rule of the order of Saint Benedict.

 Meaning of the symbols and images on the reverse of the Saint Benedict medal

-• Vertically, we read CSSML (Crux Sácra Sit Mihi Lux) which means “may the Holy Cross be my light”;
+• Vertically, we read CSSML (Crux Sácra Sit Mihi Lux) which means “may the holy Cross be my light”;

 • Horizontally, we read NDSMD (Non Dráco Sit Mihi Dux), which means “let the dragon not be my guide”;